HattonJones/reservoir-asset-evaluation/README.md

 - Monte Carlo over permeability, oil in place, and price for P10/P50/P90 reserves and value
 - A proper Peaceman well model and multi-well patterns
-- A decline curve module: fit Arps curves to my own simulated production and see how close the estimated EUR gets to the true answer
 - An interactive dashboard for sensitivity analysis